dbohlender/canfar.github.io/docs/tutorial.md

 ### Using a VM image migrated from the old system

 Rather than configuring a new VM, users of the old system may use their old VMs.
-As part of the migration, VM images were located in the  personal VOSpaces of existing CANFAR users and then converted and copied into OpenStack projects.
+As part of the migration, VM images were located in the  personal VOSpaces of existing CANFAR users and then converted and copied into OpenStack tenant.
 Please note the following:

-- *VM images are stored in the project, not a personal VOSpace.* If several users are members of the same project they need to keep track of the different VM images that they have created.
+- *VM images are stored in the tenant, not a personal VOSpace.* If several users are members of the same tenant they need to keep track of the different VM images that they have created.

 - *The size of the root partition is not dynamic.* For example, if your old VM (from ```vos:[username]/vmstore```) had a size of 10 G, you will need to select a flavor with a root partition of at least that size.
 However, if you select a flavor with a much larger size (e.g., 40 G), the instantiated VM will still only be able to use 10 G.